reHackable/awesome-reMarkable/README.md

 - [morningpaper2reMarkable](https://github.com/jessfraz/morningpaper2remarkable) - A bot to sync the morning paper to a remarkable tablet.
 - [paper2reMarkable](https://github.com/GjjvdBurg/paper2remarkable) - Download an academic paper or HTML article, crop it, and send it to the reMarkable with a single command.
 - [Parabola-rM](http://www.davisr.me/projects/parabola-rm/) - A Desktop GNU/Linux-libre replacement OS with fast partial refreshing and USB OTG.
-- [pocket2rm](https://github.com/glidergeek/pocket2rm) - Synchronize articles from read-later platform pocket in PDF and epub
+- [pocket2rm](https://github.com/glidergeek/pocket2rm) - Synchronize articles from read-later platform pocket in PDF and epub.
 - [reHackable/maxio](https://github.com/reHackable/maxio) - Companion daemon for the reMarkable paper tablet.
 - [reHackable/scripts](https://github.com/reHackable/scripts) - A set of bash scripts that may enhance your reMarkable experience.
 - [reMarkable_entware](http://github.com/evidlo/remarkable_entware) - Package manager for reMarkable.
 Install common Unix utilities through the command line.